Bockhorn (Walsrode)

 Bockhorn is a parish in the borough of Walsrode in the Heidekreis district in the Lüneburg Heath in the north German state of Lower Saxony.
-About 290 people live in this heath parish which has an area of 9.0 km².
+About 290 people live in this heath parish which has an area of 9.0 km^{2}.

 History

 Bockhorn was first mentioned officially in 1237.
 The name "Bockhorn" is derived from the location of the village.
 The syllable boke means beech, the syllable horn means corner or height.
 On Bockhorn's farms there are still old beech and oak trees today which characterise the appearance of the village.

 Since the administrative reform of 1974 the hitherto independent parish of Bockhorn has been one of 23 divisions in the borough of Walsrode.

 Geography

 Location

 Bockhorn lies in the southeastern part of the borough of Walsrode, 7 km southeast of the town itself and 2.5 km east of Düshorn.
 To the east it borders on a large military training area.